 To establish a process for resolution of College of Public Health (COPH) professional student grievances against faculty for violations of the UNMC Code of Conduct or other relevant policies, and grievances related to conditions that adversely impact students’ ability to successfully complete the professional program.
-COPH professional programs are defined as MPH and Certificate.
+COPH professional programs are defined as DrPH, MPH, MHA and Certificates.

 Examples of the types of grievances covered by this procedure include, but are not limited to: inappropriate conduct in the workplace (e.g. verbal abuse, threatening behavior, or favoritism); policy interpretation of time-off and excessive work hours; inappropriate delay of student progression toward degree attainment due to student’s career interests and choices, reductions in funding or awards, and supervisory/laboratory personnel changes (e.g. departure of supervising faculty).
 This procedure deals exclusively with College of Public Health professional student grievances against UNMC faculty.